mdancho84/mdancho84.github.io/_posts/2019-01-14-business-results-with-data-science-education.md

 __MOOCs:__

-- __It's not just about the classes__ - Most online course completion rates are in 5% - 10% range due to ___low social involvement___ and other benefits you get in a University Program.
+- __No social interaction__ - Most online course completion rates are in 5% - 10% range due to ___low social involvement___ and other benefits you get in a University Program.

-- __Screening students matters__ - All students are not created equally.
+- __No student screening__ - All students are not created equally.
 The best students make a commitment.
 They need to be selected and committed.

-- __Good teachers and content__ - The best teachers connect the dots between theory and application.
-This requires real-world experience.
+- __No mentorship__ - The best teachers become mentors.
+Mentors provide guidance.

 - __Limited application to real-world problems__ - Most educators lack real-world experience.